lemonrock/linux-support/README.md

 	* Including support for working with all 4 user identifiers and all 4 group identifiers a process can have (ie the legacy file system user and group ids)
 	* Init groups
 	* Checks for root where necessary with documented assertions.
+* Vectors
+    * Proper vector IO, including for File.

 Currently only Linux using the musl libc has been tested, but support should be possible with minor changes for Android, Fuschia and Emscripten.

 The primary architecture of the crate is 64-bit systems, with x86-64 a first tier architecture.
-Support is then secondary for aarch64 and riscv64 and 'best efforts' for powerpc64. mips64 is a mess, rare in the developers' use cases and so not supported. sparc64 is increasingly obscure with Oracle's discontinuance of development and frustrating in its subtle differences to x86-64, aarch64 and riscv64.
+Support is then secondary for aarch64 and riscv64 and 'best efforts' for powerpc64, mips64 and sparc64.

 No support is planned for any 32-bit system.